nuuron/Fund-Transaction-API/README.md

-Your task is to build a simple REST API using Spring Boot Framework and PostgreSQL.
+The task is to build a simple REST API using Spring Boot Framework and PostgreSQL.

 ## API TASK